5 Tips for Wedding Day Timeline

 3. Family Portraits Can Get Complicated?

 When putting the wedding timeline together, Family Portraits take up a very small section of it.
 If not done correctly, they can take far more time than what you think.
 In my eyes I feel the Family Formals are a very important part of the day.
 Weddings are a time when mostly all of your family is together in celebration, and what better time to get awesome photos of everyone close to your heart (As shown below, LOOK AT ALL THAT LOVE!!
 This wasn’t their real family formal if you were wondering haha.
 Thats just how fun they were)?!
-So here is the game plan with Family Formals, I always tell my couples to put together a small list either on their phone or a small piece of paper, of family groupings that the bride and groom want for the family photos.
+So here is the game plan with Family Formals, I always tell my couples to put together a small list either on their phone or printed out on paper, of family groupings that the bride and groom want for the family photos.
 This way you won’t forget any groupings or leave out someone important.
 Once the list is made, on the day of, give it to a family member with some authority that doesn’t take any crap!
 Also, be sure to email me this list as well!
 This is important because the photographer doesn’t know the faces or names.
 Have this person help round up family members for the next shot and the Family Portraits can move smoothly and quickly like an assembly line.
 Remember one thing when generating this list, the more groupings you have, the more time it will take.
 This time used for Family Formals, if not used right, will cut into portrait time with the bridal party, and more importantly, the couple.
 The best thing to do is get portraits with immediate family like parents, siblings, and grandparents.
 Then later at the reception when everyone is loosened up, go a head and grab your photographer for some of those other group shots through the night.

 4. Some Fancy New Trend of Doing It All Up Front….It Works.